-The prerequisite for dynamic pricing is dynamic target group matching (automated user target group matching).
+The prerequisite for dynamic pricing is dynamic target group matching.
 Dynamic target group matching is in turn preceded by target group identification and definition.
 Target groups are a complex topic.
 Especially when target groups are partially addressed in real time.
 The real-time demand recognition and offer playout is relevant, for example, for target groups who make effect or impulse purchases.
 Further information on request.

 For the target groups determined on the basis of heuristic data, CRM, merchandise management or booking systems are generally used.
 These are supplemented by target groups determined from real-time data.
-For example, by profiles of website visitors (website visitor profiling), social media users or mobile users.
-In some cases, e-mail addresses are also sufficient for profiling (E-Mail address provides information about users of the e-mail address).
+For example, by profiles of website visitors, social media users or mobile users.
+In some cases, e-mail addresses are also sufficient for profiling.

 However, offline outlets should also benefit from target group analysis results from real-time and heuristic data.
 Why should dynamic pricing be used only and exclusively for online channels?
 Merging offline and online channels is difficult.
 However, this is still a requirement in many industries.
 For example in consulting-intensive or personality-sensitive industries.